Witch trials in early modern Scotland: Decline

 In the seventeenth century there was growing scepticism about the reality of witchcraft among the educated elite.
 Scotland was defeated in the Civil Wars by the forces of the English parliament led by Oliver Cromwell and occupied.
 In 1652 Scotland was declared part of a Commonwealth with England and Ireland and the Privy Council and courts ceased to exist.
 The English judges who replaced them were hostile to the use of torture and often sceptical of the evidence it produced, resulting in a decline in prosecutions.
 In an attempt to gain support among the landholding orders, Sheriff's courts were re-established and Justices of the Peace returned in 1656.
 The result was a wave of witchcraft cases, with 102 in the period 1657–59.
 The limitations on prosecutions were fully reversed with the Restoration of the monarchy in 1660, and there was a flood of over 600 cases that alarmed the restored Privy Council, leading it to insist on the necessity of its commission for an arrest or prosecution, and banning judicial torture.

 Prosecutions began to decline as trials were more tightly controlled by the judiciary and government, torture was more sparingly used and standards of evidence were raised.
 The exposure of prickers as frauds in 1662 removed a major form of evidence.
 The Lord Advocate George Mackenzie made efforts to make prosecutions ineffective.
-There may also have been a growing popular scepticism, and, with relative peace and stability, the economic and social tensions that may have contributed to accusations were reduced, although there were occasional local outbreaks, like those in East Lothian in 1678 and in Paisley in 1697.
+There may also have been a growing popular scepticism, and, with relative peace and stability, the economic and social tensions that may have contributed to accusations were reduced, although there were occasional local outbreaks, like those in Forfar in 1662, East Lothian in 1678 and in Paisley in 1697.
 The last executions in the records of the central courts were in 1706.
 The last trial was held in the court of a sheriff-depute at Dornoch in 1727, and was of questionable legality.
-The British parliament repealed the 1563 Act in 1736, making the legal pursuit of witches impossible.
+The British Parliament repealed the 1563 act in 1736, making the legal pursuit of witches impossible.
 Nevertheless, basic magical beliefs persisted, particularly in the Highlands and Islands.